ccbt87/docs/Dev_Env_setup/README.md

 ```
 Refer to Appendix A for the details about this image.

 Run the image.
 Specify the hostname and the name for the container as needed.
-If not specified, a short form of UUID will be used as both of the hostname and container name.
+If not specified, a short form of UUID will be used as the hostname, and the container name will be given randomly.
 For demo purpose, this tutorial use `aio` for both names.
 ```
 docker run --hostname aio --name aio -it ccbt87/aio
 ```